|

 bathhouses.
 It may be necessary to lay the pipes in wooden housings to keep them

-freezing.
+from freezing.
 I hope we can get

 water to the bath houses soon because we sure can use them.
 When it was warm we